 - When a player jumps in ranking, the coach usually gets an end-of-year bonus.

 Here, the coaches of the lowest level make roughly $24,000 per year.
-Moreover, tennis coaches get paid by installments from stipends.
+Moreover, tennis coaches get paid in installments from stipends.

 According to a high school tennis assistant, the coach gets the stipends of almost $4500.
 This is how much tennis coaches make money.